oldham123/cfa_level_iii/_readings/Reading 36 Evaluating Portfolio Performance.md

     - Mathmematically complex, possibly leading to spurious correlations

 - Fixed-Income performance can be thought of as being composed of the following:
-  - Success in predicting interest rate movements
+  - *Interest rate management effects* - Success in predicting interest rate movements
-  - Success in over or under weighting various sectors
+  - *Sector effects* - Success in over or under weighting various sectors
-  - Success in selection superior securities
+  - *Security effects* - Success in selection superior securities
-  - Residual performance thought of as representing returns to successful active trading
+  - *Trading effects* -  Residual performance thought of as representing returns to successful active trading

 - Risk-adjusted performance measures include:
   - **Ex-post alpha**